monkeemods/MMNightingaleOS/readme.md

 ## Note

 This is built for ESP32(Seeed Xiao ESP32)  but Pico W should be supported.
 Since Nightingale have lesser space,  hence the Xiao ESP32 board was chosen.

+## Warning
+The wiring diagram DOES NOT include a diode to protect the VUSB/VIN of the MCU so you SHOULD NOT plug in battery and USB at the SAME TIME.
+If you want to plug in USB, then remove the battery first!